Suzuki S-Cross interior, tech and comfort

 Entry-level cars get a 7.0-inch touchscreen, while top-spec Ultra models get a 9.0-inch display.
 The former looks like an aftermarket unit and operates in much the same way.
 It’s cheap and slow.

 The 9.0-inch system is sharper, but it still reacts slowly to your inputs.
-Its built-in sat-nav system feels ancient, too – it can’t even figure out for itself what country you’re in.
+Its built-in sat-nav system feels ancient, too – it can’t even figure out for itself what country you’re in, and continued to grate during our long-term testing.
 Thankfully, every model comes as standard with Apple CarPlay and Android Auto which instantly remedies these problems.

 Comfort

-It’s the same story in the rear.
-Head and leg room is good, but the middle seat is quite narrow.
+Head and legroom is good in the rear, but the middle seat is quite narrow.
 Three abreast is manageable providing the journey is short.
 We like the leather trim on the flagship car, too.
 It feels both soft and hard-wearing.

 The biggest problem with the S-Cross’s cabin is the noise.
 There’s a lot of wind noise whipping around the roof bars and the door seals – and because the car is so light, you get quite a bit of road noise pushing up through the suspension and into the cabin.